Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 Assistant Project Manager Tomohiro Sudo of NVH (noise, vibration and harshness) at DENSO, notes, “Every time a new vehicle is developed, a new air conditioning system needs to be integrated.
 Simcenter Testlab Transfer Path Analysis helps us to quantify noise transfer paths in a shorter time and determine whether a potential problem requires a change on our side or a modification to the body or body integration at the OEM (original equipment manufacturer).
 If we want to deliver a premium end-product, we have to collaborate with all parties involved.”

 This kind of open communication and cooperation between suppliers and OEMs is what the Japanese call “suriawase.”
 The concept of suriawase encompasses integrating a large number of parts to make a high-functioning, complex product.
 Rather than throwing different parts together, this approach ensures that each part complements the others and adds to optimizing performance.
 This is realized by maintaining a close association between all parties that are involved in the development process.

-DENSO and Siemens PLM Software’s Simcenter™ Engineering services started working together in 2007.
+DENSO and Siemens Digital Industries Software’s Simcenter™ Engineering services started working together in 2007.
 At that time, DENSO engineers were having difficulty identifying the root cause of compressor noise in the car cabin.
 Simcenter Engineering services were the obvious choice to help solve the problem based on a successful track record of helping customers to solve similar issues, and the extensive testing track record and software capabilities of Simcenter Testlab™ software.